RobertASmithBresMed/ScHARR-open-science-workshop/content/resources/6-debugging/debugging-exercises.md

 source("p_matrix_cycle.R")
 ```

-Make sure this point to the correct folder for you.
+Make sure this points to the correct folder for you.

-This is the main script from which to run the analysis which calls our
+`debugging_script.R` is the main script from which to run the analysis
-functions.
+which calls our function `ce_markov`.
 You should get the following error

     Error in cycle_state_costs[i, ] <- (state_c_matrix[treatment = i, ] %*%  :
       number of items to replace is not a multiple of replacement length